The complete guide starting your own used car dealership

 Trading cars sounds simple, right?
 You buy cars at a lower price and sell them for more than you paid.
 If you hope to make money selling cars, you must be able to sell them quickly, motor traders will generally make around £300-400 each time they sell a car, however, this will largely depend on the car manufacturer and model.
-You can also compare motor trade insurance with Utility Saving Expert.

 The great news is, you don’t have to be a car expert to become successful selling cars.
 Depending on how much time you’re able to commit, you can even sell cars part-time or on a full-time basis.
 Here’s how to start a used car dealership.